-I was born in Hillsborough Township, Somerset County on May 25, 1743 in a family of Dutch descent.
-I married Margaret DuBois in 1770 and was successful in my farming as well as surveying.
+I was born into a family of Dutch farmers in Hillsborough Township on May 25, 1743.
+I married Margaret DuBois in 1770 and was a successful farmer and surveyor.

-When the Revolution broke out I became an active Patriot and the British designated me an “arch traitor.”
-In local legend I was suspected of being involved in a spy network.
-During the British occupation of New Brunswick, our house was raided on April 13, 1777.
-We lost a cow, five calves, five bushels of wheat, a pewter teapot and coffee pot, and a number of items of clothing to the foraging soldiers.
+During the Revolution, I was such an active Patriot that the British designated me an “arch traitor.”
+I was even suspected of being part of a spy network.
+In April 1777, during the occupation of New Brunswick, our house was raided and the foragers took a cow, five calves, five bushels of wheat, a pewter teapot and coffee pot, and lots of clothing.

 In the winter of 1778-1779, a German officer named General von Steuben joined our army and developed a new drill manual called the “Blue Book,” which he used to standardize how soldiers trained, drilled, and maneuvered.
 In the spring, he was using our house as his quarters.
 He was eager to show how he had improved our soldiers, and he invited the ambassador from France – the French had only recently joined our cause – to come and see a military display.
 After an artillery and musket display, von Stueben paraded and maneuvered our men with such skill that the normally unemotional Ambassador Conrad-Alexandre Gerard clapped his hands.
 Afterward, General Washington held a reception for Ambassador Gerard in our orchard.